Middle Branch Resiliency Initiative (MBRI)

 You can learn more about how MBRI aims to protect and connect the shoreline as outlined in Chapter 2 of the Reimagine Middle Branch Plan's Design Vision.

-• BGE Resiliency Site: Anticipated 2025
+• BGE Resiliency Site: Design underway

 • Smith Cove Resiliency and Stormwater Management Site: Design underway

-Expected impacts include:
+Expected impacts of the MedStar Harbor Hospital Wetlands include:

 • Construction equipment noise and dump truck material deliveries between 7:00am and 3:00pm, Monday - Friday